-This approach will not solve every deployment problem.
-In some cases, it could be inefficient or even useless.
-In case of a partial update, it could happen that the deployment package did not come with all necessary dependencies.
-Then, the update will fail, leading to additional data transfer and new version creation.
+504 This approach will not solve every deployment problem.
+In some cases, it could be 505 inefficient or even useless.
+In case of a partial update, it could happen that the deployment 506 package did not come with all necessary dependencies.
+Then, the update will fail, leading 507 to additional data transfer and new version creation.

-Next, the new version might be larger than the available space, even after deleting version N-1.
-In this situation, the blue/green approach cannot give positive results, and the update will fail.
-This would lead to the request for additional intervention and, in the best case, reducing the deployment to recreation mode.
+508 Next, the new version might be larger than the available space, even after deleting 509 version N-1.
+In this situation, the blue/green approach cannot give positive results, and 510 the update will fail.
+This would lead to the request for additional intervention and, in the 511 best case, reducing the deployment to recreation mode.

-Since the software is connected to services and other running instances on various levels, their interface might change occasionally.
-Or even buffer service needs to be updated.
-Blue/green will not help or solve the problem if this happens.
-Such updates then need to be implemented during planned downtime and meticulously organized to follow all necessary steps in the required order.
+512 Since the software is connected to services and other running instances on various 513 levels, the interface between them might change from time to time.
+Or even buffer service 514 needs to be updated.
+If this happens, blue/green will not help or solve the problem.
+Such 515 updates then need to be implemented during planned downtime and meticulously 516 organized to follow all necessary steps in the required order.

-The last but not the least essential problem is when the device runs out of power during the update process.
-It could happen to any device, but those running on battery are more prone to this problem.
+517 The last but not the least essential problem is when the device runs out of power during 518 the update process.
+It could happen to any device, but those running on battery are more 519 prone to this problem.
 The mentioned problem is not typical for MES nodes.
-They are connected to standard LAN/WLAN or Profibus network and are usually connected to the continuous power supply.
-If they lose the power during the update, they will continue to run the N version after the restart.
-Also, suppose the MES client is installed in a battery-running device like a tablet or laptop.
-Their operation system will only be configured to run updates if the device is connected to the power grid.
+They are 520 connected to standard LAN/WLAN or Profibus network and are usually connected to the 521 continuous power supply.
+If they lose the power during the update, they will continue to 522 run the N version after the restart.
+Also, if the MES client is installed in a battery-running device, such as a tablet or laptop, their operation system will be configured to run updatesonly if the device is connected to the power grid.

-As the clients run in more powerful nodes and more complex environments, their update process could be enriched with more proficient methods.
-The methods are feature flags, dark mode, or A/B testing, which will offer an easy transition to new functionality.
-The new version will be the same as the previous one upon the switchover, and then new functionalities could be gradually enabled.
-The end user would increasingly receive new features in this way.
-In case of a problem, the features could be quickly turned off remotely.
-Also, new versions of features could be assigned to specific clients to evaluate, following the A/B testing strategy.
+525 As the clients run in more powerful nodes and more complex environments, their 526 update process could be enriched with more proficient methods.
+The methods are feature 527 flags, dark mode, or A/B testing, which will offer an easy transition to new functionality.
+528 The new version will be the same as the previous one upon the switchover, and then new 529 functionalities could be gradually enabled.
+The end user would increasingly receive new 530 features in this way.
+In case of a problem, the features could be quickly disabled remotely.
+531 Also, new versions of features could be assigned to specific clients to evaluate, following 532 the A/B testing strategy.

-5.2.
+533 5.2.
 Software Update Approach for Devices with Limited Storage Space